CopernicaMarketingSoftware/Documentation/SMTPeter/spf-validation.md

 SMTPeter also automatically checks whether you have correctly copied this.
 It checks your DNS records and if it indeed contains the IP addresses of SMTPeter it compliments you.
-If something is wrong with your configuration, it shows an error which allows you to repair your setup.
+If something is wrong with your configuration, it shows an error that allows you to repair your setup.